 Keeping things interesting in the field of stone surfaces is what Italian company Salvatori does best – and its latest opening on London’s Wigmore Street is proof of that.
 Best known for its innovative transformations of natural stone, the brand offers a wide portfolio of marbles and textured rock, and has applied its skills to bathroom essentials such as sinks and tubs.
-All of this is on show in the new store, created in a collaboration with architect Piero Lissoni and interior stylist Elisa Ossino.
+All of this is on show in the new store, created in a collaboration with architects Piero Lissoni and Elisa Ossino.

 Upstairs, collections that push the limits of the brand's materials, such as Ron Gilad's limited edition 'Girella', are on display

 The two-storey space not only presents the extensive material library of the company, but it does so with a discreet creative flair that celebrates its savoir-faire.
 Upon entering, visitors are immersed in the Salvatori universe, walking through theatrical wings clad in stone and marble that offer panoramas of a number of the company’s bathroom collections.
 Downstairs, a darker space with nooks and niches gives a further idea of the brand’s capabilities, featuring bathroom displays and home collections that include tiles and furniture.

 For the occasion, Salvatori created a small celebratory collection.
 Paying tribute to the still-lifes of Italian painter Giorgio Morandi, the brand worked with Ossino to create a range of stone and marble bottles, small objects that highlight the company's vast material archives as well as its enthusiastic ability to push the brand's creativity to pastures new.